Nathanage3/Nathanage3/README.md

 - **[alx-low_level_programming](https://github.com/Nathanage3/alx-low_level_programming.git)**: This repository contains my work as I learn low-level programming and algorithm development, primarily using C
 - **[alx-higher_level_programming](https://github.com/Nathanage3/alx-higher_level_programming.git)**: A collection of my Python scripts, exploring data structures, algorithms, and real-world problem-solving.
+- **[printf](https://github.com/Nathanage3/printf.git)**: This repository houses a team project where we developed our own version of the _printf function.
+Our implementation closely mirrors the functionality of the standard printf function found in the C language.
+- **[simple_shell](https://github.com/Nathanage3/simple_shell.git)**: This repository contains a team project focused on the Simple Shell.
+We were tasked with creating our own customized simple_shell functions using the C programming language.
+Our implementation accepts and executes commands just as the standard Linux shell does.
+- **[monty](https://github.com/Nathanage3/monty.git)**: Repository dedicated to exploring core programming concepts, featuring implementations in languages like C and Python.
+From building custom functions mimicking standard libraries to diving deep into data structures like linked lists, this repo showcases my journey and contributions in software development.